Frederick Oakes Sylvester: Biography

 Takuma Kajiwara moved to St. Louis in 1905, "lured to the city partly by an offer of employment in a studio and even more by a desire to see the Mississippi River," according to his obituary in the St. Louis Star-Times.
 Kajiwara and Sylvester were friends.
 According to one account, their amity was "warm enough to cause them to cut wrists and mingle blood in a gesture of unity."
 Sylvester designed a silver watch fob for Kajiwara showing an artist and a photographer clasping hands, and carrying, on the reverse side, the statement: "No East no West, But hand in hand, Life's Unity, To Understand, T. Kajiwara, from:, F.O.
 Sylvester, 1909."
 Kajiwara did photographic work for The Great River, a book by Sylvester collecting his paintings of the Mississippi, published in 1911.
 Photos show the men painting together.

 In 1906 Sylvester spent a period in Europe.
 Back from Europe, Sylvester started his second period, focused his paintings on the area around Elsah, Illinois.
 Elsah is a historic river town in Illinois and Sylvester owned a summer home, Oak Ledge, there which he bought in 1902.
 In Elsah, Sylvester tried to move beyond impressionism and the urban subjects of before towards the spiritual values of nature.
 In 1986, Paul O. Williams published Frederick Oakes Sylvester, The Artist's Encounter with Elsah.
-Frequent guest at Elsah were Kathryn E. Cherry, who succeeded Sylvester as Principia art director, and Takuma Kajiwara.
+Frequent guest at Elsah were Kathryn E. Cherry, who succeeded Sylvester as The Principia's art director, and Takuma Kajiwara.

 In 1906, Sylvester was awarded the Fine Arts Building of Chicago Prize by the Society of Western Artists.
 In 1909 and 1910 he served as president of the St. Louis Artists' Guild.
 In 1910, he exhibited 28 paintings in Columbia, Missouri, for the Art Lover's Guild and gave two lectures, Artists' Ideals and The Relation of Art to Life.
 In 1911, the St. Louis Art Museum held a major exhibition of 83 Sylvester paintings from the Elsah years.

 He died in St. Louis on March 2, 1915, and, according to his wishes, a boat set out from Elsah upriver to the confluence of the Mississippi and Illinois Rivers, where his wife and Kajiwara sprinkled his ashes on the water.

-Today Frederick O. Sylvester's paintings hang in a number of institutions and private homes in the St. Louis' area.
+Today, Frederick O. Sylvester's paintings hang in a number of institutions and private homes in the St. Louis' area.